alex028502/symbol-selector/readme.md

 ### Installation

 Two ways to install it are:
-* download the .deb file from the build and install it.
-They point a shortcut at `python3 /usr/share/symbol-selector/main.py`.
+* download the .deb file from the latest github actions build and install it.
+(there are no released).
+Then point a shortcut at `python3 /usr/share/symbol-selector/main.py`.
 I used F9.
 * clone the repo and point a keyboard shortcut at `python3 /path/to/symbol-selector/package/usr/share/symbol-selector/main.py`.
 You might have to figure out some dependencies.